Mind blown in Mexico

 From FACT to FOLK

 Teotihuacán is also known for its history of mass human-sacrifice and DEATH!
 You see locals selling statues and things representing death all day.
 The death was not done to be purely malicious, or at least not according to the ancient Mexicans ancestors.
 It was mostly human sacrifice.
-Human sacrifice also came with honor, like when players of a popular Mayan game (referred to as “Pok a Tok”) which is like a combo of soccer and basketball but obviously pre-date both, Aztecs changed it up and it was called “ollama” on a playing field tlachtli.
+Human sacrifice also came with honor, like the adoration that goes to star athletes today, so too did it go to players of a popular Mayan game (referred to as “Pok a Tok”) .
+Pok a Tok was like a combo of soccer and basketball but obviously pre-date both, Aztecs changed it up and it was called “ollama” on a playing field tlachtli.
 That was definitely borrowed from Mayans.
 The victor of the game would be the one sacrificed to the Gods, not the losers, and over time only “nobles” could participate in it.
-You could rob the spectators each time you scored.
-And there were structures dedicated to sacrificing people.
+You could also rob the spectators each time you scored (yes, ROB THEM OF THEIR POSSESSIONS) and there were structures dedicated to sacrificing people.
 Thousands and thousands of people were sacrificed left and right in the Aztec times, and the Aztec belief was that it was all to prevent the end of the world.
 They believed the end of the world was near and that “existence” was on its last leg.
 To delay this end, humans had to be sacrificed to the Gods.
 They believed that human existence was in its 5th cycle (4 cycles previously ended), with a corresponding new Sun in each, and this 5th Sun cycle was born in Teotihuacán.
 The 1st Sun God was Tezcatlipoca (Smoking Mirrors) and Giants lived in this era, but they met their end in the 2nd Sun cycle, as Jaguars were summoned to kill all Giants, by Quetzalcóatl (Plumed Serpent).
 Quetzalcóatl then ruled the 2nd Sun, until turbulent winds destroyed it, and all people were turned into Monkeys.
 The 3rd Sun was then ruled by the “God of Rain” Tláloc, but then that cycle was snuffed out by a hail of Fire, and all inhabitants were replaced by Birds.
 Tláloc’s sister Chalchiútlicue then ruled the 4th Sun, but that was flooded out of existence, as its inhabitants all turned to Fish.
 That’s an interesting “creationist” perspective.
 But now, there was no new 5th Sun, so the Gods met at Teotihuacán to pick the next God to lead the world into the new Sun, but the catch is that that God would have to sacrifice himself to reboot the new world.
 1 God named Tecucistécatl immediately accepted the role, but no one wanted to be the second God in this world, so they chose one (Nanahuatzin), who reluctantly accepted the role.
 Nanahuatzin’s character is known as a sickly (tumorous figure) coward but also known as the Humble God, while Tecucistécatl was the Warrior God, strong, firm and proud.

 Now the Gods were instructed to build huge fires to begin the world, so hot no one could get near them without being burned to death.
 They needed something to burn in the fire so they created their own fire-starters bundles.
 Both God made their fire starters differently: The Humble God made his bundle out of grass, hay and thorns, simple things.
 He squirted blood from his body to paint the collection red.
 Ancient civilizations believed in burning copal incense in sacrifice, Humble God burned his tumors from his body instead.
 The Warrior God went a different direction, he made bundle of only precious material, to fit his style.
 Instead of using grass, hay and thorns, he swapped them out for rare FEATHERS, GOLD and rare STONES respectively.
 He used thorns colored red for his coloring and he used copal incense that were the most expensive men could buy.
 The 2 Gods each built their own Pyramids and sat on them in preparation for the ceremony.
 The other Gods surrounded them, set their fire-starter bundles on fire, dressed the 2 Gods in the finest clothing and made them stand in front of their fires.
 The other Gods ordered the War God to get into the fire to sacrifice himself, but he tried many times and was so scared because it was too hot.
 Tecucistécatl, the Warrior God, chickened out!
 The other Gods now ordered the Humble God, Nanahuatzin, to get in and he just jumped right in, no hesitation!
 You didn’t see that plot twist coming, now did you??
 After seeing the so called cowardly Humble God sacrifice himself, suddenly the Warrior God looked like a coward to all.
 Shamed, he now threw himself in the fire.
 An Eagle and a Jaguar came out of nowhere and followed the Warrior God into the fire an came out burned, which is why they believe an eagle’s feather has its pattern and a Jaguar is spotted.
 The other God’s waited for Nanahuatzin to be reborn, he was the most important for his bravery.
 The sky lit with colors and there was Nanahuatzin, the new world’s brand-new 5th SUN shining high in the sky to the east.
 Moments later, out came Tecucistécatl, but not in the form of a SUN, but in the form of a MOON.
 And for this reason, the ancients believe that is why the order of the Sun and the Moon are fixed.
 The bravest who sacrificed himself first, comes first.
 But both the moon and the sun shined equally as bright, despite their order, which was a problem, the brave should prosper.